 POCUS-focused TI electives:

-Dunedin School of Medicine (University of Otago) ED Ultrasound Elective – a structured, 5 week elective based in Dunedin ED, open to any NZ student.
+Dunedin Emergency Ultrasound Elective – a structured, 5 week elective based in Dunedin ED, open to any NZ student.
 Contact Dr. Sierra Beck at the University of Otago for more information.

 Other hands-on opportunities in NZ:

-- Approach your hospital’s sonographers, echocardiographers, or radiologists and ask to spend time in their scan sessions.
+- Approach your hospital’s sonographers, echocardiographers, radiologists or obstetricians and ask to spend time in their scan sessions.

 - Martin Necas (Sonographer and clinical tutor, Waikato Hospital) invites all interested students to ultrasound teaching, 4-5pm every Wednesday.